knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 1. **Read Aloud:** Reading your code out loud can sometimes highlight issues that you might not notice while reading silently.
 If something sounds off, it's worth a closer look.
 2. **Check for Completeness and Edge Cases:** Go through each line of your pseudocode and ask yourself, "Does this instruction make sense?" and "Is this step complete?".
 Ensure that you've considered the boundary values or extreme scenarios, making sure each part of your pseudocode does exactly what it's supposed to do.
-3. **Work Backwards:** Start from the end of your code and trace your way back.
-This can provide a fresh perspective and help you spot errors that you might have missed initially.
-4. **Simplify Complex Statements:** Break down any long or complex instructions into smaller, manageable pieces.
+3. **Simplify Complex Statements:** Break down any long or complex instructions into smaller, manageable pieces.
 This can make errors more apparent and easier to fix.
-5. **Peer Review:** A second pair of eyes can often catch mistakes you've missed.
+4. **Peer Review:** A second pair of eyes can often catch mistakes you've missed.
 Ask a friend or classmate to look over your code and provide feedback.
-6. **Test with Examples:** Plug in actual values and mentally walk through the steps of your code.
+5. **Test with Examples:** Plug in actual values and mentally walk through the steps of your code.
 This can help you verify whether the logic produces the expected outcome.
-7. **Take a Break:** If you've been staring at your code for hours and can't seem to spot the problem, step away and come back with fresh eyes.
+6. **Take a Break:** If you've been staring at your code for hours and can't seem to spot the problem, step away and come back with fresh eyes.
 It's amazing what a good night's sleep or even a short break can do for your problem-solving abilities.
 It's like hitting the restart button on your computer; sometimes, the issues just seem to fix themselves.

 To illustrate, let's consider a simple piece of pseudocode: